-There are three main variations
+There are three main variations of thigh lift

 - Horizontal incision thigh lift